networkdynamics/PolNeAR/README.md

    publication_date_bin, target_entity)`.

 The Article object allows you to easily read the article text and annotations into memory.
 For example you can get the raw text of an article as a string:

     >>> article_raw_text = data[0].text()
     >>> annotated_article = data[0].annotated()

 Here, `article_raw_text` is just a `unicode` representing the raw text of the article.
-But `annotated_article` is an `AnnotatedArticle` object that is modelled after the `corenlp_xml_reader.AnnotatedArticle` object.
+But `annotated_article` is an `AnnotatedText` object that is modelled after the `corenlp_xml_reader.AnnotatedText` object.
 It allows you to easily iterate over sentences, tokens, or attributions, and to access syntax annotations like POS tags, constituency parse, dependency parse, as well as coreference annotations, alongside the attributions.